 Tonight’s Clippers game marks the first time LA’s “other” basketball team takes to their homecourt without owner Donald Sterling in attendance.
 Sterling today received a lifetime ban and a $2.5 million fine by new NBA Commissioner Adam Silver for alleged racist remarks released over the weekend.
 The subplots in tonight’s Clippers game are too numerous to mention.
 But let’s not forget it’s a live basketball game too — an important one — against the Golden State Warriors.
-If you’re not near a TV to see how LA’s fans respond, you can watch Warriors vs Clippers Game 5 live online using the links below.
+If you’re not near a TV to see how LA’s fans respond, you can watch Warriors vs Clippers Game 5 live online using any number of services.

 The pregame talk has been, and will continue to be, all about Silver’s ban, Sterling’s impropriety and the NBA’s collective reaction to both.
 In Game 4 of the Warriors – Clippers series, the first time LA played after Sterling’s remarks surfaced, the Clippers players considered sitting out but ultimately decided to wear their pre-game warmup shirts inside-out.
 The Heat echoed the gesture last night in a sign of support.

 But while the Heat ended their warmup-swapped game with a victory, the Clippers lost Game 4 to the Warriors 118-97 on Sunday.
 Coach Doc Rivers canceled the Clippers’ practice yesterday, saying the team needed some time to process everything that had happened.
 If the Clippers don’t buckle down tonight at home, though, there’s a very real risk that what’ll “happen” is another loss and their season facing an unsatisfactory ending.